 During your workout, you want to drink at least 8 ounces of water every 15 to 20 minutes.

-The amount of water that you’ll need to drink during exercise will also be determined by a few factors.
-You’d need to take into consideration your physical activity level, age, gender, how much you sweat, and size.
+The amount of water that you’ll need to drink during exercise will be determined by a few factors.
+Take into consideration your physical activity level, age, gender, size, and how much you sweat.

 You may need to increase your water intake if you’re going to be exercising outdoors, in very hot weather where you’ll be sweating more.

 A person who walks once or twice a week will need less water than a runner who is training for a marathon.
-While a person who leads a sedentary lifestyle would need less water than both the runner and walker.
+A person who leads a sedentary lifestyle would need less water than both the runner and walker.

 When to consider a sports drink over water

-One of the best ways to replace lost electrolytes is by using a sports drink, which is designed to rapidly replace fluids and electrolytes.
+One of the best ways to replace lost electrolytes is by using a sports drink.
+These products are designed to rapidly replace fluids and electrolytes.
 They will also increase the glucose—sugar—in the body.

-Some sports drinks can contain protein, which can help with muscle recovery.
-If you’re going to take a sports drink that contains protein, then make sure the beverage has a 4 to 1 ratio of carbohydrates to protein.
+Some sports drinks contain protein, which can help with muscle recovery.
+But this is neither typical, nor necessary for hydration.
+If you’re going to take a sports drink that contains protein, make sure the beverage has a 4:1 ratio of carbohydrates to protein.
 This will provide optimal recovery.